 Give provides the donation functionality with no fees.
 The plugin offers amazing features and a high level of transparency.
 Similarly to WordPress, Give enables community users to contribute to the project.

 Other plugins allow you to build your own community around your charity website, create contact forms, create event calendars and manage

 Learn how to get your message heard and drive more donations

 An Ultimate Guide To Website Design For Charity Organisations

 The platform wouldn’t be as popular as it is now if it wasn’t secure.
 Global brands – such as Time, The New York Times, The Walt Disney Company – trust the CMS and there is no reason you shouldn’t.
 With that being said, you need to be aware of how to keep WordPress secure.

 Keeping the WordPress core and your plugins up to date is crucial.
 Similarly, the host of your website matters.
 We are working with best-in-class partners to meet our high standards of security.

 In addition, the outstanding community built around WordPress helps keep the platform safe.
-We contribute to that ourselves by running a monthly WordPress Vulnerability Report.
-We keep a close eye on a collection of top plugins of our choice.

 In conclusion, WordPress is perfect for a nonprofit organisation.
 It offers all the functionalities to meet the bespoke requirements of a charity website.
 A WordPress site for a charity executed by an experienced web agency and paired with best-in-class hosting will give your visitors a flawless experience.